DizNicolasAmor/interviews-practice/CSS.md

 The above example will apply the specified styles only to paragraph elements that immediately follow other paragraph elements.
 This means the first paragraph element on a page would not receive these styles.
 Also, if another element appeared between two paragraphs, the second paragraph of the two wouldn’t have the styles applied.

+### Attribute Selector

-Attribute Selector: The attribute selector targets elements based on the presence and/or value of HTML attributes, and is declared using square brackets.
+The attribute selector targets elements based on the presence and/or value of HTML attributes, and is declared using square brackets.

 ```
 input [type=”text”] {
-	background-color: #444;
+	background-color: lightgrey;
-	width: 200px;
 }

 <input type="text">